markmelix/snake-game/README.md

 ### Logger todos
-- [ ] Implement logger library which will contain everything other libraries in this project that may be needed for logging.
+- [ ] Implement logger library which will contain everything other libraries in this project may need for logging.
 Now logging are implemented by server itself using `log` and `env_logger` crates

 ### Official client todos